-Ideally, you should bring them indoors, but this is not always an option.
+When thinking about how to keep guinea pigs warm in winter, ideally, you should bring them indoors, but this is not always an option.
 If you want to keep them outside, the hutch can be placed inside a heated shed with a small oil-filled electric heater.
 You need to monitor the temperatures, so having a thermometer will be useful.
 Greenhouses and conservatories are not ideal as the glass can cause a lot of condensation, making the humidity levels rise.
-Another option is to move the hutch into a garage with a heater, however, this will not be safe if you use the garage to keep your car in, as the fumes can harm the guinea pigs.
+Another option is to move the hutch into a garage with a heater, however, this will not be safe if you use the garage to keep your car in as the fumes can harm the guinea pigs.

 If you cannot move the hutch, then insulate it

 If you have to keep them outside in a hutch, make sure it is well insulated and covered up, especially at night.

 A good way how to keep guinea pigs warm in Winter is to purchase hutch covers (like this – click here for US link) along with “Hutch Snuggles” which are specially made to protect your pets from the elements.
 The Scratch and Newton Hutch Snuggle is made with material designed by NASA for the purpose of using it on space shuttles, and it helps to regulate the temperature within the hutch.
 It can be left on all year round, as in the winter, it creates a microclimate to keep your guinea pigs warm, and in the summer it keeps the temperature inside cool.
 Please make sure you check any other products are safe to leave on all year round if you decide to go with a different brand.